-The thought of eating flowers makes a lot of people feel uneasy, but the truth is that many of the flowers that you have in your garden or come across in the fields are not only edible but they are deliciously tasty.
+The thought of eating flowers makes a lot of people feel uneasy, but the truth is that many of the flowers you have in your backyard are not only edible but they are also deliciously tasty.

 If you are feeling somewhat adventurous and you love to cook, or if you are simply interested in finding out which types of flowers that are often found in the wild are safe to eat, then you have come to the right place.

 Following is a list of the Top 5 Edible Flowers For Your Homecooked Meals.
 If you have any other suggestions regarding flowers or specific recipes we would love to hear from you in the Comments section at the end of this article.

 Top 5 Edible Flowers For Your Homecooked Meals (in no particular order)

 You might be familiar with the many different kinds of squash – zucchini, butternut, scallop, winter, summer, etc. – but did you know that you can actually cook with the flowers of the squash plant and not just with the fruit itself?

 Contrary to many other types of flowers, ALL squash flowers are edible.
 Zucchini tends to produce the largest flowers of all squash plants, and the taste of the flowers even resembles the fruit of the plant to a degree.